Where to pray

 We have a tradition of encouraging faith or religion to be explored and expressed in the public arena.

 We have two Muslim Chaplains, Imam Abdul Mumin Choudhury and Romana Kazmi, and work closely alongside Dr Ehsan Khan, as Muslim Adviser, and also with the Chaplain to Jewish students in London, Rabbi Gavin Broder.

 Chapels and rooms for private prayer and reflection

 The following places in College are available for all staff and students to drop in for private reflection and prayer and are generally open every weekday:

-Denmark Hill Campus: the Quiet Room, Portakabin T0.05, next door to the chaplaincy office.
-This contains books and resources from various faiths, and is open to all.
+Denmark Hill Campus: IoPPN, room W1.19.
+Books and resources from various faiths are available, and the room is open to all.

 Guy’s Campus: the Chapel of Thomas Guy, opposite Boland House at Guy’s Campus and the Quiet Room in the Henriette Raphael House on the Guy's Campus.

 Strand Campus: the College Chapel, in the main building of the Strand site, directly above the Great Hall.